AMR 33: Development

-To counter the threat posed by the massive Soviet arms build-up since 1928, the year Joseph Stalin took power, the French government on 4 July 1930 conceived the plan to form a projection force capable of assisting its allies in the Cordon sanitaire.
-This force would have to consist of five motorised infantry divisions and the five existing cavalry divisions, one brigade of each of which would have to be motorised.
+To counter the threat posed by the massive Soviet arms build-up since 1928, the year Joseph Stalin took power, on 4 July 1930, the French government conceived the plan to form a projection force capable of assisting its allies in the Cordon sanitaire.
+This force would have to consist of five motorised infantry divisions and the five existing cavalry divisions, one brigade of each would have to be motorised.
 The plan called for the introduction of many specialised vehicles, among which was an Automitrailleuse de Cavalerie type Reconnaissance (AMR), specified on 16 January 1932 as a vehicle of three tons, armed with a light 7.5 mm machine gun and having a range of 200 kilometres.
 It should have a crew of two, have an average terrain speed of 35 km/h and an armour base of 9 mm.
 Automitrailleuse was then the generalised term for any light armoured fighting vehicle armed with a machine gun.
-The Cavalry then used only wheeled vehicles because the tanks were too slow but the designation remained when tracked vehicles entered service.
+At the time, the Cavalry only used wheeled vehicles as tanks were too slow but the designation remained when tracked vehicles entered service, as the official policy was to allocate tanks (Chars) to the Infantry.
 Although the name might suggest otherwise, an AMR was not a specialised reconnaissance vehicle but a skirmisher without a radio.
 The gathering and reporting of information was the task of an AMD (Automitrailleuse de Découverte).

-In anticipation Louis Renault had early November 1931 already begun to design a tracteur léger de cavalerie type VM based on his Renault UE tractor.
-On 12 November the first drawings were examined and rejected because the vehicle in its proposed form was much too cramped.
+In anticipation, in early November 1931, Louis Renault had already begun to design a tracteur léger de cavalerie type VM based on his Renault UE tractor.
+On 12 November, the first drawings were examined and rejected because the vehicle in its proposed form was much too cramped.
 A larger hull was clearly necessary but Renault was hesitant to invest in it without the prospect of a possible order.
-On 21 November he was asked by the Section Technique de la Cavalerie to provide a tankette version of his Renault UE to test the feasibility of a tracked AMR-concept.
-Being hereby informed of the general outlines of the specifications, he sent on 22 December a representative to supreme commander Maxime Weygand to lobby for a Renault AMR.
+On 21 November, he was asked by the Section Technique de la Cavalerie to provide a tankette version of his Renault UE to test the feasibility of a tracked AMR-concept.
+Being hereby informed of the general outlines of the specifications, on 22 December, he sent a representative to supreme commander Maxime Weygand to lobby for a Renault AMR.
 Weygand informed him that it had informally been decided to procure the AMR Citroën Kégresse P 28, a half-track made by Renault's competitor Citroën.
-After much deliberation however the General that very day committed himself to take a Renault tank into consideration.
+However, after much deliberation, the General that very day committed himself to take a Renault tank into consideration.